MechTechnology/SmartStitch/README.md

 ## How to Build/Compile Your Own GUI Version

 ### How to Compile GUI Package (Windows Users)
-1. Install Python (3.10+ required).
+1. Install Python (3.10+ required) and [uv](https://docs.astral.sh/uv/getting-started/installation/).
 2. Run `setup.py` either by double-clicking it or using the terminal: `python setup.py`
-3. From the terminal, navigate to the directory where the source code was unzipped and run: `pipenv run build`
+3. From the terminal, navigate to the directory where the source code was unzipped and run: `uv run task build`

 ### How to Compile GUI Package (Mac & Linux Users)
-1. Install Python (3.10+ required).
+1. Install Python (3.10+ required) and [uv](https://docs.astral.sh/uv/getting-started/installation/).
 2. Run `setup.py` either by double-clicking it or using the terminal: `python setup.py`
-3. From the terminal, navigate to the directory where the source code was unzipped and run: `pipenv run build-no-icon`
+3. From the terminal, navigate to the directory where the source code was unzipped and run: `uv run task build-no-icon`

 - The output compiled application will not need Python installed to run, but will only run on the platform it was built/compiled on.
 - Mac and Linux compiling was not tested by me, so uh... good luck xD